Next tour: Friday 27 March.

 The only way to truly understand the magic of what is the No. 1 Manchester Attraction on Trip Advisor is on our regular tour.

-Tours of the library start with an introduction to the city’s cotton past and John Rylands’ religious background outside St Ann’s Church before we make our way to Deansgate.
+Tours start with an introduction to the city’s cotton past (at the Royal Exchange) and John Rylands’ religious background (at St Ann’s Church) before we make our way to Deansgate.
 We then hear:

 * An outline of John Rylands Library’s Gothic architecture.